Youth Neurology Education and Research Program

 Eligibility Details

-All student interns must be living or studying in Massachusetts at the time of the internship.
-If accepted, you must be able to provide a Massachusetts address for the duration of the program.
+- Be living or studying in Massachusetts at the time of the program.
+(Student interns will be required to provide a Massachusetts address for the duration of the program.)

 - Biogen Community Lab Adventures in Biotechnology High School Lab Program